Budapestby VisitCity Guides

 If you need to rent mobility equipment:

-• Motion4rent offers manual and electric wheelchairs, mobility scooters, walkers, and patient lifting hoists.
-They provide online booking with home or hotel delivery and pickup services.
+• Motion4rent has manual and electric wheelchairs, mobility scooters, walkers, and patient lifting equipment.
+You can book online and they'll deliver to your home or hotel and pick it up when you're done.

-• Some larger attractions, like museums within Buda Castle and the Hungarian Parliament Visitor Centre, may offer basic wheelchairs for on-site use.
+• Some bigger attractions, like museums in Buda Castle and the Hungarian Parliament Visitor Centre, might have basic wheelchairs you can use while you're there.

 Various mobility equipment including wheelchairs and walkers displayed for rental use